Use search analytics to improve your search

 One area that is often overlooked when seeking to improve search ranking is your search analytics and how this information can also be used to improve the search experience.

-A good search analytics dashboard will include a number of features that can be utilised when combined with this information to improve the discoverability of content and the overall search experience.
+A good search analytics dashboard will include a number of features that can be utilized when combined with this information to improve the discoverability of content and the overall search experience.
 This could be considered as part of the SEO strategy for a site’s internal search.

 There is often quite a bit of attention given to web usage data – looking at page visits and viewing time.
 Search analytics are usually overlooked or underestimated in terms of utility value.